Tufin/oasdiff/ALLOF.md

 oasdiff breaking data/allof/simple.yaml data/allof/revision.yaml
 ```

-The result shows one breaking change which is due to a new subschema that was added under anyOf.
+The result shows one breaking change which is due to a new subschema that was added under allOf.
 But the new subschema, doesn't actually add any new constraints, because it is identical to a previously existing subschema, and, as such, this isn't a breaking chanage.
 You can verify this with a regular diff comparison:
 ```
 diff --side-by-side data/allof/simple.yaml data/allof/revision.yaml